Take the survey

 Those first few years on the career ladder can be tricky.
 What can you expect and how can you prepare for this journey?

 Are you a teacher or educational professional?
 Are your students aware of the rapid transformations in how we learn and work?
 Do they know how this affects them and their future choices?
 Help them to join the conversation and shape the debate through a new OECD consultation.
 We can only build a more inclusive future of work by involving young people, and through this survey, their perspectives will be included in the organisation’s work.
-To help you in organising activities with your students around the survey, we have put together a handout for teachers with more details.Apply to become a member
+To help you in organising activities with your students around the survey, we have put together a handout for teachers with more details.Take the survey together

 This new initiative is part of the I am the Future of Work campaign, which we launched in 2019 to explore the impact on people’s lives of the major shifts taking place in the world of work.
 This consultation follows on from the Future of Work Roadshow event series, which was put on hold due to the pandemic.